FatenSidhom/DOCX4J-EXAMPLE/README.md

 # Docx4j Example

-### An example for use the docx4j library with springboot
+### An example for using the docx4j library in a springboot project

 - A .docx document is generated with the docx4j library.